brittojo7n/SynapseInjector/README.md

 # Synapse Injector

-A straightforward **Python DLL injection tool** using the Windows Native API with a PyQt5 interface.
+A straightforward **Python DLL injection tool** using the Windows Native API.

 ### Disclaimer
 This project is provided **for educational purposes only**.